 I don’t want to tell you the things I saw searching for a modern alternative for these shorts.
 Seriously, if I shared product photos from some of the sites I visited, this whole post would be flagged NSFW.
 And I should probably clear my browser history ….

-Same model as the From Russia With Love shorts above, but this time in mid-blue.
-They also have the white piping and a zip fly.
+About as close a match as I could find.
+Yes, they have the white piping on the side and a zip fly.
 But the color and general styling makes them a great modern match for the Goldfinger shorts.
 Parke & Ronen have sizes 28 to 36 in stock on their website.

 The Thunderball Jantzen Trio